jacebenson/cedar/docs/docs/mailer.md

 ## Need a Renderer or Handler?

 If the Mailer does not currenly provide a [handler](notion://www.notion.so/redwoodjs/133467eb46b744fd8ae60df2d493d7d0#handlers) or [renderer](notion://www.notion.so/redwoodjs/133467eb46b744fd8ae60df2d493d7d0#renderers) for the service or technology you wish to use, this doesn't prevent you from using the Mailer.
-Instead, you can create your own handler or renderer which you can then open source to the wider RedwoodJS community.
+Instead, you can create your own handler or renderer which you can then open source to the wider CedarJS community.

 To do this, read over the existing implementations for handlers [here](https://github.com/cedarjs/cedar/tree/main/packages/mailer/handlers) and renderers [here](https://github.com/cedarjs/cedar/tree/main/packages/mailer/renderers).
 You can also find the interfaces that a handler or mailer must satisfy [here](https://github.com/cedarjs/cedar/tree/main/packages/mailer/core) in the `@cedarjs/mailer-core` package.